 5.26 Our streets make up a large part of the public realm.
 Well-designed streets contribute significantly to the quality of the built environment and play a key role in the creation of sustainable, inclusive, mixed communities.
-These goals underpin the policy objectives of Planning Policy Statement 1: Delivering Sustainable Development (PPS1) and Planning Policy Statement 3: Housing (PPS3).
-The 2007 Manual for
+The 2007 Manual for Streets and Manual for Streets 2 (2010) provides national guidance on highway design in residential areas.
+They emphasise the importance of 'place-making' over 'movement' - a radical shift from the now superseded Design Bulletin 32.

-5.27 I In the same vein, the DfT's Traffic Management and Streetscape Circular 1/08 states that:
+5.27 In the same vein, the DfT's Traffic Management and Streetscape Circular 1/08 states that:

-- Good scheme design must meet functional and visual objectives. - 'Less is more' should be a guiding principle of good scheme design. - Practitioners need to be aware of the status and function of guidance documents and regulations. - Good practice can be achieved within the regulations. - It is important not to focus on single issues, look at the bigger picture.
+- Good scheme design must meet functional and visual objectives. - 'Less is more' should be a guiding principle of good scheme design. - Practitioners need to be aware of the status and function of guidance documents and regulations.

+- Good practice can be achieved within the regulations. - It is important not to focus on single issues, look at the bigger picture.

 This approach is vital in helping to create places that meet the needs of both circulation, and place-making.

 5.28 Smaller scale development on infill sites may be accommodated without major changes to the highway.
 Larger sites may require a new road access to service the proposed housing.
-The 'Cumbria Design Guide Vol 1: Layout of new residential developments' contains guidance on the specific requirements for internal access roads but is now being revised in the light of Manual for Streets 1 and 2.
+The 'Cumbria Design Guide Vol 1: Layout of new residential developments' contains guidance on the specific requirements for internal access roads but will be revised in the light of Manual for Streets 1 and 2.
 The size of the proposed development and the number of dwellings will determine the access requirements needed for the site.